-Our Community
+Our community

-J&E Hall has been part of the Dartford community for over two centuries and is deeply intertwined with the history of the town.
-In the past it was one of the biggest employers in the town and it still has much to contribute as a local employer supplier and customer.
+The J&E Hall name and business has been part of the Dartford community for over two centuries and is deeply intertwined with the history of the town.
+In the past it was one of the biggest employers in the town and it still has much to contribute as a local employer, supplier and customer.